bertaye/BasicSIMD/README.md

 # SIMD Operations Framework

 A high-performance C++ framework for SIMD (Single Instruction Multiple Data) operations, providing optimized vector math operations for both floating-point and integer data types.
 This library significantly accelerates data-parallel computations by leveraging CPU SIMD instruction sets.

+At the current state, the most basic operations are supported and benchmark results are provided in [Performance Results](#Performance-Results), an introduction to types and example usage is shown in [Available Types](#available-types) and [Usage Examples](#usage-examples).

+You can find my contact info in my github profile or in [Contact](#contact) section, everyone with interest is encouraged to contribute this project and find the guid in [Contributing](#contributing).

 ## Features